Hard web provides SEO services to Gold Coast and other Qld businesses.

 Further down on those pages linked above you can see some of Google's tips for experienced webmasters, mainly about Google Search Console (formerly webmaster tools).

-FINALLY a great video on that same page about why businesses should get online, it is also in the same series and narrated by Texan AdWords and Analytics expert Anastasia Holdren whom I have met at a few Google Engage (now called Google Partner) conferences and is very nice.
+FINALLY a great video on that same page about why businesses should get online, it is also in the same series and narrated by Texan Google Ads and Analytics expert Anastasia Holdren whom I have met at a few Google Engage (now called Google Partner) conferences and is very nice.

 My advice is to know the difference between on-page SEO and off-page SEO.